-- 1. Provide the appropriate knowledge and understanding required for the care and education of children within wider Early Years settings. - 2.
-Develop students as independent reflective practitioners, with a sound understanding of the wider issues relating to young children and their development. - 3.
-Develop students as effective advocates for the rights of young children. - 4.
-Develop an understanding of the regulatory and legislative framework of Early Years, and the effect that it has on children and their families. - 5.
-Enable students to develop appropriate pedagogical approaches to working inclusively with children and families, exploring theory in practice within their settings. - 6.
-Develop students' personal and transferable skills, including communication, IT, team working and leadership, study skills, safeguarding and problem solving. - 7.
+- 1. Provide the appropriate knowledge and understanding required for the care and education of children within wider Early Years settings; - 2.
+Develop students as independent reflective practitioners, with a sound understanding of the wider issues relating to young children and their development; - 3.
+Develop students as effective advocates for the rights of young children; - 4.
+Develop an understanding of the regulatory and legislative framework of Early Years, and the effect that it has on children and their families; - 5.
+Enable students to develop appropriate pedagogical approaches to working inclusively with children and families, exploring theory in practice within their settings; - 6.
+Develop students' personal and transferable skills, including communication, IT, team working and leadership, study skills, safeguarding and problem solving; - 7.
 Provide a suitable basis for progression to further academic study or professional qualifications.

-13 Intended learning outcomes and learning, teaching and assessment methods
+13. Intended learning outcomes and learning, teaching and assessment methods

-Knowledge and understanding:
+Knowledge and Understanding

-On successful completion of the course, students will be able to demonstrate:

-- a) Knowledge and critical understanding of the well-established principles of early years care and education and the way in which those principles have developed; - b) Knowledge of the main methods of enquiry in the subject, and ability to evaluate the appropriateness of different approaches to solving problems in early years care and education and apply these in an integrated work context.
+LO no. On successful completion of the named award, students will be able to: Module Code/s 1.
+Demonstrate knowledge and critical understanding of the well- established principles of early years care and education and the way in which those principles have developed.
+FDEY1501 FDEY2501 2.
+Acquire knowledge of the main methods of enquiry in the subject, and ability to evaluate the appropriateness of different FDEY1503 FDEY2503 approaches to solving problems in early years care and education and apply these in an integrated work context.

-Cognitive and intellectual skills:
+Cognitive and Intellectual skills